 Where to Buy

 Whether you’re looking to start a new flock or searching for new breeds to add to your established collection, there are plenty of unique backyard chickens to choose from.
 Every chicken breed has its own interesting characteristics, but some breeds are known for being extra quirky, loving, smart, and more!
-We have the scoop on interesting chicken breeds that will quickly make your backyard flock the talk of the neighborhood.
+We have the scoop on several breeds of unique backyard chickens that will quickly make your flock the envy of the neighborhood.

 Imagine looking out your window and seeing a happy, ginger-blonde fluff ball wandering around your backyard.
 Adorable, right?
 The Orpington is known for being cute, sweet, patient, and extremely docile, so if you have young children this is especially a great pick!
 The ginger-blonde color is the most popular, but they also come in blue, black, and white.
 Orpingtons lay one medium/large light brown egg about every other day.
 Since they have quite a lot of fluff plumage and are heavyset, this breed is great for withstanding cold weather.

 Naked Neck or Turken

 Once you lay your eyes on the Naked Neck chicken, you’ll see exactly why they’re so special.
 This quirky and distinctive breed naturally have no feathers on their necks.
 It’s been rumored that they are a cross between a chicken and turkey, however, this has been debunked.
 Since the Naked Neck has the fewest feathers compared to any other chicken, they need shelter from the sunlight to avoid getting sunburnt and to stay warm in the winters.
 They produce about 100 eggs per year.